 When the Financial Settlement Schedule also reaches ‘Ready’ status, then the Workspace’s status will be ‘Ready/Ready’ and settlement will initiate once the Workspace reaches its scheduled Settlement Date and Time.
 If the Land Registry’s systems are still unavailable at the time of Lodgement, PEXA will invoke Lodgement Override and proceed with settlement.
 Lodgement will continually be re-attempted until such time that the Land Registry’s systems are available once again.

-Where the Secondary Lodgement Verification has been successful, the Document Status will be updated to ‘Signed - Secondary Lodgement Verification’:
+Where the Secondary Lodgement Verification has been successful, a banner is displayed to indicate that a Secondary Lodgement Verification has been performed:

 When a document is expanded, an informational message is also provided to indicate that a Secondary Lodgement Verification has been performed: